Romania is located in the southeast of the European Continent, with a population of 21,959,278, making it the 54th largest

 national population.
-Its capital and largest city is Bucharest with a total population of 2,151,880.
-The country encompasses
+Its capital and largest city is Bucharest with a total urban population of 2,151,880.
+The country

-237,500 square kilometers making it the 82nd largest country in total area.
-It shares boundaries with Ukraine, Moldova, the
+encompasses 238,391 square kilometers making it the 83rd largest country in total area.
+It shares boundaries with Ukraine,

 President Traian Basescu is recognized as the Chief of State and achieves that status through popular vote and holds that